Skip to content

 • efficiency: 1 + coefficient

 Now the unit creates enough stuff to output, but the model can still choose how it will distribute it between the two output nodes.
 We still need to fix the ratio of output flows.
 This is done with an user constraint.
 Here we call this constraint hydro_split.
-The constraint needs parameters:
+First, it needs to be added to an alternative in the Entity Alternative sheet (if Toolbox 0.8, after 5/2024).

 • sense: equal